MO v. James Addie: Man Accused of Murdering Secret Fiancée Trial

 Posted at 12:17 PM, April 29, 2021 and last updated 8:01 PM, July 19, 2023

-James Addie, 54, is accused of killing 35-year-old Molly Watson two days before their impending vows in April 2018.
+James Addie, 54, was convicted of killing 35-year-old Molly Watson two days before their impending vows in April 2018.
 Investigators say Addie, who was married to another woman at the time, murdered Watson to hide his affair from his wife of 22 years.
 Addie and Watson were reportedly romantically involved for seven years before their April 29th wedding date.

 Watson’s body was discovered April 27 near a creek bed in a rural area of Monroe County.
 Prosecutors say she died from a gunshot wound to the head.
 Authorities narrowed in on Addie after a witness, who found Watson’s body, told them they had an “unusual conversation” with a man by the creek.
 A search of Addie’s home revealed his 2000 Mercury Sable matched tire tracks found at the scene.